gurkirt/road-dataset/README.md

 ## Frame-extraction

 Baseline code for [3D-RetinaNet](https://github.com/gurkirt/3D-ReintaNet) used in dataset release [paper](#) uses sequences of frames as input.
-Once you have downloaded the videos from Google-Drive, create a folder name `road` and put annotation under it, create another folder name `videos` under it, put all the videos under a folder name `videos`.
-Now, your folder structure looks like following:
+Once you have downloaded the videos from Google-Drive, create a folder name `road` and put annotation under it, create another folder name `videos` under `road` folder, put all the videos under folder name `videos`.
+Now, your folder structure looks like:

 ```
     road/